Nick Hewer: Early life

 Hewer's grandfather, John Radbourn Hewer, began as a vet in Swindon in 1912.
-His maternal grandfather, Oswald Jamison, was High Sheriff of Belfast during the 1920s.
+His maternal grandfather, Oswald Jamison, despite being a Roman Catholic, was High Sheriff of Belfast during the 1920s.

-He secured a place to study law at Trinity College, Dublin, but his parents could not afford the fees for him to go there.
+He secured a place to study Law at Trinity College, Dublin, but his parents could not afford the fees for him to go there.

 Career

 Hewer moved to London in the 1960s, aged 20, to join a public relations (PR) consultancy as a trainee.
 Within six years, he had joined the board and eventually bought out the owner, becoming the sole shareholder.
 His PR company was hired by Amstrad to represent them in 1983.
 He spent 21 years in the Amstrad management group.
 He sold his PR agency in 1998.

 Hewer's status as a businessman and public figure has been used in various ways; for example, in 2012, he was one of many celebrities to help promote the change in the UK pension scheme to automatic enrolment.
 In 2013, he worked with Vista Print on their "Build Your Small Business" campaign, and in 2014 worked with Bark.com to promote its services marketplace product.